 Whether your organization provides acute or long-term care, keeping patients and residents from developing pressure injuries is the ideal situation.
 Once a patient has a pressure injury, the risks mount, including the following potential complications:

-Those types of complications from hospital-acquired pressure injuries are linked to almost 60,000 U.S. hospital patient deaths each year, according to the National Pressure Ulcer Advisory Panel.
+Those types of complications from hospital-acquired pressure injuries are linked to almost 60,000 U.S. hospital patient deaths each year, according to the International Wound Journal.

-Considering the increased mortality rate and the threat of legal action, the consequences of inadequate wound care are unwelcome, to say the least.
+Considering the increased mortality rate, the threat of legal action, and the accrued costs related to extended hospital stays and readmission rates, the consequences of inadequate wound care are unwelcome, to say the least.

 As a leader, consider wound care education an investment in your team and in the entire organization’s reputation.
 Doesn’t it make sense to have clinicians learn their lessons from wound care experts instead of legal proceedings?